sb43/debrowser/README.md

 The comparison table (Figure 40) displays multiple comparisons between debrowser and other various methods of viewing Differential Expression Analysis results.

+Some of the comparisons can be viewed either within the tool itself or within some of the figures provided.
+A multiple tool comparisons can be observed within firgure 34, an interactive visualization of gene highlighting can be observed for figures 12-14, and an interactive visualization of biological variation or condition comparisons can also be observed for figure 34.

 For more information on MeV please visit this link: http://www.tm4.org/mev.html

 For more information about Chipster, please visit this link: http://chipster.csc.fi/manual/